-Category: Framework & Procedure Summary: The overarching purpose of the risk management framework is to describe the approach and processes within Sheffield Health & Social Care NHS Foundation Trust to: Identify, manage, eliminate, or reduce to an acceptable level, risks that threaten the delivery of high quality care and services.
+Category: Framework & Procedure Summary: The overarching purpose of the risk management framework is to describe the approach and processes within Sheffield Health &amp; Social Care NHS Foundation Trust to: Identify, manage, eliminate, or reduce to an acceptable level, risks that threaten the delivery of high quality care and services.
 Maintain a safe environment for individuals who are legitimately accessing Trust services.
-Minimise financial loss to the organisation, and to Demonstrate to the public, regulators, staff, and commissioners that the Trust is a safe and efficient organisation Valid From: July 2024 review Date of Next Review: May 2025 for receipt at Audit and Risk Committee and Board of Directors Approval Date/ Via: Audit and Risk Committee Trust Board Distribution: Trust-wide Related Documents: IMT 006 Data & Information Quality Management Health & Safety Policy Executive Lead: Chief Executive Strategy Lead: Director of Corporate Governance (Board Secretary) Author(s): Amber Wild, Head of Corporate Assurance and Deborah Lawrenson, Director of Corporate Governance Document Ref: SHSC Risk Management Framework 2024 version 4 u July 2024 July 2024 This document replaces: Risk Management Framework (version 3.1 November 2023)
+Minimise financial loss to the organisation, and to Demonstrate to the public, regulators, staff, and commissioners that the Trust is a safe and efficient organisation Valid From: July 2024 review July 2025 Date of Next Review: May 2025May 2026 for receipt at Audit and Risk Committee and Board of Directors Approval Date/ Via: Audit and Risk Committee Trust Board Distribution: Trust-wide Related Documents: IMT 006 Data & Information Quality Management Health & Safety Policy Executive Lead: Chief Executive Strategy Lead: Associate director of communications and Corporate Governance (Board Secretary) Director of Corporate Governance (Board Secretary) Author(s): Amber Wild, Head of Corporate Assurance and Deborah Lawrenson, Director of Corporate Governance Associate director of communications and corporate Governance (Board Secretary) Document Ref: SHSC-Trust Risk Management Framework 2024 version 4- updated July 2024version5 updated July 2025 This document replaces: Risk Management Framework (version 3.1 November 20234 July 2024)